the-human-colossus-foundation/oca-spec/docs/guide/applications/swiss-passport-example.md

 ## Adding authentication taste

-OCA is solely about data, from capturing to presentation.
-Whether the data can be proven to come from a verifiable source is the responsibility of an upper layer – authentication layer.
-Authentication layer relies on the public key cryptography and upon verification process, by veryfing the signature along with payload, it gives the non-repudiable answer whether the data was tampered.
+data, from capture to presentation.
+Whether the data can be proven to come from a verifiable source is the responsibility of an upper layer – the authentication layer.
+The authentication layer relies on public key cryptography.
+During the verification process, by verifying the signature along with the payload, it gives the non-repudiable answer whether the data has tampered.

-In the following demo we introduce novel, authentication layer related concepts:
+In the following demo we introduce novel, authentication layer-related concepts:
 - [ACDC](https://www.ietf.org/archive/id/draft-ssmith-acdc-02.html) – Authentic Chained Data Containers;
 - [DKMS](http://dkms.colossi.network/) – Decentralised Key Management System.